clayne/hacktical-c/reflect/README.md

 ## Reflection
 Reflection is the ability of a program to examine and introspect its own structure and behavior.
-Since `C` lacks built-in support, we're going to add a layer of types and values on top.
-By itself, the functionality described here doesn't look very useful, but it enables generalizing over types when implementing other features.
+Since C lacks built-in support, we're going to add a thin layer of types and values on top.
+By itself, the functionality described here doesn't look very useful, but it enables implementing [other](https://github.com/codr7/hacktical-c/tree/main/slog) [ideas](https://github.com/codr7/hacktical-c/tree/main/dsl).

 Example:
 ```C